SwiftCrew/MTLetterImage/README.md

 # MTLetterImage
 This code will generate image from letters(words).
 Ex.
-Mohd Tahir image will be generate MT
+Mohd Tahir image will be generate MT, Choose your `wordsType` First, Last and Both.

 ## Requirements
 - iOS 8.0+
 - Xcode 10+